azagniotov/stubby4j/README.md

-An HTTP 1.1 and HTTP 2 server for stubbing external systems in Docker and non-containerized environment for integration and contract testing
+An HTTP/1.1, HTTP/2 and WebSockets server for stubbing external systems in Docker and non-containerized environment for integration and contract testing

 [![CircleCI build master branch][circleci-badge]][circleci-link] [![DockerHub][docker-hub-badge]][docker-hub-link]